European shares fall to six-week lows on growth concerns

 and Monte dei Paschi leading the decline.

-the top fallers on the FTSEurofirst 300.
-It was down for a
+top fallers on the FTSEurofirst 300.
+It was down for a second

 The firm had rallied last week on hopes that it could